Gas Measurement from Uncorrected Flow Rate to Volume Correction

 Natural Gas Measurement

-Custody transfer is a metering point where natural gas is measured for sale and ownership transfers from one party to another.
-Accuracy is a prerequisite in fiscal metering, dictated by industry standards, government regulations, custody contracts, and metrology standards.
+Custody transfer refers to a metering point where natural gas is measured for sale and ownership transfers between parties.
+In fiscal metering, accuracy is not just a preference but a strict requirement governed by industry standards, government regulations, custody contracts, and metrology standards.
+In 2024, these requirements are more stringent than ever, reflecting the high stakes in energy transactions.

 Mechanical Correction